matyalatte/tuw/examples/components/path_pickers/README.md

 # Path Pickers

 You can use file pickers and folder pickers.
-Of course, you can drop files on the pickers to specifiy the paths.
+Of course, you can drop files on the pickers to specify the paths.

 ![PathPikcers](https://github.com/matyalatte/tuw/assets/69258547/47bf541f-7ac4-465b-8bff-512c48d9d2a9)